 Rick started singing for anyone who would listen at the age of five.
 He got his first guitar at age six and got serious about playing it when he started taking guitar lessons at nine years old.

-At thirteen years old, with the help of their guitar teacher Jim Harris, Rick and his friends formed a band called the Sceptors.
+At thirteen years old, with the help of their guitar teacher, Rick and his friends formed a band called the Sceptors.
 At first they were a surf band playing all instrumentals.
 Eventually they made enough money to purchase microphones and added to their song list the top hits of the day which are now called oldies but goodies.
 They also changed their name to the Eccentrics.
 They played at parties and dances through his ninth grade year.

 Rick sat in and sang with several bands during his high school years and eventually went out on his own as a single performer with an acoustic guitar.